Byron/jwalk/README.md

 ### Why use this crate?

 This crate is particularly fast when you want streamed sorted results.
-About 4x `walkdir` speed for sorted results with metadata in my tests.
+In my tests its about 4x `walkdir` speed for sorted results with metadata.
 Also this crate's `process_entries` callback allows you to arbitrarily sort/filter/skip entries before they are yielded.

 ### Why not use this crate?